-Pasta with veggies in white sauce is lightening fast (less than 20-min) for those days when you want something quick, something healthy, something comforting.
+Pasta with veggies in white sauce is lightening fast for those days when you want something quick, something healthy, something comforting.

-Today’s recipe and text were authored by our Samir Hajdarević.
+Today’s recipe and text were authored by Samir Hajdarević.
+(The recipe has been adapted.)

 Pasta in white sauce is one of those dishes I designate as fast.
 This means it’s tasty and it’s quick.
 Perfect for those situations when I’m in a hurry and don’t have a lot of time to cook.

 Today, as people don’t have much time to spend in the kitchen, recipes like these are gold.
 Besides, I’m a big fan of all type of pasta: penne, spaghetti, and all others.
 Therefore, when I want something fast, pasta in heavy cream white sauce is a great choice.

 What I like about meals like these is the simplicity.
 There is not much effort involved, nor some special technique necessary to acquire, like you have to with more complicated dishes.
 Pasta allows you to be creative, as it’s generally served along some type of sauce, so you can let your imagination run.

 You can come up with all kinds of different sauces, and add various ingredients you like to eat, and spice them up differently.
 For example, I like heavy cream, and use it a lot for different dishes, as it’s ideal as a sauce.

 I also like a lightly piquant taste, so often I’ll add a teaspoon of mustard to the sauce.
 If I feel like eating meat then I dice in some chicken or turkey.
 Otherwise, I stick to veggies.
 (I particularly like mushrooms as they go fantastic with heavy cream.)

 And if I’m by myself, and don’t plan to go out that day, I spice it up with a lot of garlic.
 I am crazy about it.